futzu/SCTE35_threefive/README.md

-#  threefive is the most advanced SCTE-35 tool.
-Ever.
+#  threefive is SCTE-35 Kung-Fu.

-### All the cool kids use threefive, what are you using?

 # Latest Version is `2`.`4`.`9`

  ⚡ `Decodes` __SCTE-35__.